AshwinJois/MitBild/Readme.md

 Step5: Salient features

 When we look at an Image, our brain will automatically focus on the important region in an Image.
 Let us implement this in our tool.
 The Saliency Map determines roughly the important region present in the Image.
 Each pixel will be allotted a value between 0 and 1.
 If the pixel consists any important portion then it will assigned a value closer to 1 and vice versa.
 The Saliency Detection multiplies each pixel with 255 and calculates the Salient region.
-The Threshold Image  would be a useful to extract the ROI of the likely object. https://www.pyimagesearch.com/2018/07/16/opencv-saliency-detection/
+The Threshold Image  would be a useful to extract the ROI of the likely object.
+For detailed explanation check https://www.pyimagesearch.com/2018/07/16/opencv-saliency-detection/

 ![Saliency Detection](https://user-images.githubusercontent.com/63425115/81399416-96173e80-9148-11ea-81d8-1e5a2411217e.jpg)